Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

-So I decided to just use the way I normally make my own simple Alfredo – milk, cheese and butter plus some flour or cornstarch to thicken up just a bit.
+So I decided to follow the way I normally make my own simple Alfredo:

-After noticing some of the recipes mentioned lemon zest I thought I’d try adding some zest into my sauce along with chopped asparagus – which is a great accompaniment to pasta.
+Knowing that asparagus and lemon goes excellent together, I thought I’d try adding some zest into the sauce along with chopped asparagus – making its a great accompaniment to the pasta.

 If you are concerned that the lemon will turn this into a tangy lemon based sauce, don’t worry it doesn’t.
 The zest does not overpower the dish, but instead adds a hint of brightness leaving you uplifted and satisfied.

 Using Lemon Juice as an Alternative to the Lemon Zest

 Okay, so we don’t always have fresh lemons ready to be used for their zest.
 In this case, yes you can substitute some lemon juice from concentrate by adding about a teaspoon of it to the alfredo sauce.

 Lemon juice can cause milk to curdle so add it slowly while stirring.
 If it does separate, just give it a stir.